What if the fantasy Dad you create as a child after the real one dies refuses to leave a decade later when the real one comes back to life?

-It is almost nightfall.
-Time to sit on the bottom step of the staircase and wait for him to come home from the theater where he playacts and pretends.
+At around seven each evening I sit on the bottom step of the staircase to wait for him to come home from the theater where he playacts and pretends.
 A long thin blade of fading light slices into the living room from a side window and dust floats inside its slivers.
-I follow the tiny particles with my eyes until I hear dad whistling in the distance.
+I follow the tiny particles with my eyes until I hear him whistling in the distance.
 The sound means he’s approaching the wooden gate at the end of our path.
 I get so excited I can’t watch anything but the exact spot he’ll walk through.

 He stomps into the house the screen door slams behind him.
-He looks around, pretending not to see me.
+He looks around as if he doesn’t see me.
 “Where’s my little girl?” he says in a big booming voice.

 “I’m sure, I’m sure.”

-He lifts me up and twirls me until I giggle with glee.
+He picks me up and twirls me until I giggle with glee.

 Mom’s name is Joy but Dad’s the one who has it.
-I know the word because I have asked.
-Jolly is definitely jolly.
-But mom is not joy.
+I know the word because I asked.
+Jolly is jolly.
+But Mom is not joy.
 My name is Terry and rhymes with Harry so I don’t care if it means a cloth you dry off with.

-Jolly and I share a room upstairs and down the hall from mom and dad.
-One morning we awake to mom’s screams.
-We rush to see what’s wrong.
-Mom sits on the edge of their bed, her eyes frantic.
-The straps of her nightgown slide off her shoulders.
-She’s gripping onto a short piece of paper.
+Jolly and I share a room upstairs and down the hall from Mom and Dad’s bedroom.
+One morning we wake to Mom screaming.
+We rush in to see what’s wrong.
+Mom teeters on the edge of their bed, the straps of her nightgown slide off her shoulders and she holds a piece of paper.
 Jolly and I gawk at her undoneness.
-Where’s dad?
 I don’t realize that moment is going to be one of those moments in time; a freeze frame I’ll remember forever.

-“It’s a note from your father,” she says and releases the paper from her grasp.
-As it floats downward, I see handwriting on it and somehow understand the great power of words.
+“It’s a note from your father,” she says and the paper floats to the floor.
+When I see the handwriting on it, I understand just how powerful words are.

 I’m not too young to know anything.
 In fact, I know to not let anyone know how much I do know.
 That’s what I know.

-Mom makes me an outfit but before she sews it she has to fit it to size.
-As instructed, I stand perfectly still on our front yard.
-She kneels beside me to fit it to size.
-Straight pins clenched between her teeth while uttering grievances about dad with no further mention of milk or buttermilk.
-My role in life forms as a silent-taker-in-of information, a pose-no-threat make-no-demands little girl and I don’t ask about milk or buttermilk.
+Mom sews me an outfit and asks me to stand still on our front porch while she kneels beside me to fit it to size.
+Straight pins clenched between her teeth, she utters grievances about Dad with no mention of milk or buttermilk.
+My role in life takes form here as a silent-taker-in-of information, a pose-no-threat make-no-demands little girl.

 “After all I’ve done for him,” she says again and again.
 She bought him a theater in town so he could do what he loved.
 “Isn’t that what he wanted?”
-She asks me accidently sticking my ribs with a pin.
+She accidently sticks me with a pin.

-When dad and mom met, he was a film actor under contract. (he’s the sheriff in the pic below)
+He was a film actor under contract with Universal Pictures (he’s the sheriff in the foto below)

 We move from Santa Barbara to Sherman Oaks, California for a fresh start.
-Mom continues to lord over me like a hawk.
 Jolly and I still share a room.
 We have twin beds.
 Our blankets are identical: wool off-white with bold yellow, red and black thick stripes across the top.
 The house is spacious, wide and light.
 We have a yard and a TV. (diagram of our house)

-Jolly … “Dad’s on TV, riding a horse chasing bad guys.
+Jolly … “Dad’s on TV, riding a horse chasing men in black hats.
 He sees us watching him and gallops out of the TV and lands in our laps.”

 “What about the horse?”
 I say.